West’s Russian oil cap ‘weak,’ Zelensky says

 Andriy Yermak, head of Mr Zelensky’s administration, said earlier that the cap should be set at £24 ($30) “to destroy the enemy’s economy quicker”.

-Mr Zelensky complained the world had showed weakness by setting the cap so high, which he said would swell Russia’s budget by $100 billion a year.
+Mr Zelensky complained the world had showed weakness by setting the cap so high, which he said would swell Russia’s budget by $100bn a year.

 “This money will ... go towards further destabilisation of precisely those countries that are now trying to avoid serious decisions,” he said.

-Kremlin spokesman Dmitry Peskov said Russia would not accept the price ceiling, while Russia’s permanent representative to international organisations in Vienna, Mikhail Ulyanov, warned that the cap‘s European backers would come to rue their decision.
+Kremlin spokesperson Dmitry Peskov said Russia would not accept the price ceiling, while Russia’s permanent representative to international organisations in Vienna, Mikhail Ulyanov, warned that the European backers of the cap would come to rue their decision.

 “From this year, Europe will live without Russian oil,” Mr Ulyanov tweeted.